 What are snake bites?

-- Haemorrhagins: Cause disruption to blood vessels.
+- Haemorrhagins: Disrupt the blood vessels.

 - Anti-clotting agents: Prevent the blood from clotting.

 - Neurotoxins: Cause paralysis or other damage to the nervous system.

 The answer might seem obvious, but there are two different types of snake bites.
 And one is more serious than the other: